cosmos/sdk-tutorials/b9lab-content/3-main-concepts/04-accounts.md

 Using BIP39, a user is required only to store their BIP39 mnemonic in a safe and confidential manner.
 All key pairs can be reconstructed from the mnemonic because it’s deterministic.
 There is no practical upper limit to the number of key pairs that can be generated from a single mnemonic, hence the name hyper-deterministic that is used to describe this approach to key generation.

-## Keyring, Addresses and Address Types
+## Keyring, addresses, and address types

 In the Cosmos SDK, keys are stored and managed in an object called a Keyring.